canonical/charm-microceph/docs/how-to-guides/performing-cluster-maintenance.md

 status: success
 ```

-After entering maintenance mode, the status of the cluster is:
+After entering maintenance mode, this is the status of the cluster:

 ```text
 $ juju ssh microceph/3 -- sudo snap services microceph